demr64/0xFFman/README.md

 ```
 ffman.exe -c
 ```
-This command will compress the contents of "input.txt"
+this command will compress the contents of "input.txt"
 ```
 ffman.exe -d
 ```
-This one will allow to decompress the contents of "compressed.bin" there is also a command to visualize some statistics about the input.txt and compressed.bin
+this one will allow to decompress the contents of "compressed.bin" there is also a command to visualize some statistics about the input.txt and compressed.bin
 ```
 ffman.exe -v
 ```
-To get help execute
+the help command is
 ```
 ffman.exe -h
 ```